 While pennycress holds considerable agronomic and economic promise, farmers cannot be expected to sacrifice profitability or assume greater risk in the production of new oilseed crop species.
-Therefore, adoption of pennycress will hinge on developing methods that seamlessly integrate into existing traditional crop production systems with minimal economic risk.
-To take advantage of these opportunities, farmers need information regarding new management techniques and regionally adjusted examples of these cropping systems.
+Therefore, the adoption of pennycress will hinge on developing methods that seamlessly integrate into existing traditional crop production systems with minimal economic risk.
+To take advantage of these opportunities, our extension and outreach efforts focus on providing farmers with the information they need regarding pennycress management techniques and regionally adjusted examples of hos pennycress can work in existing cropping systems.